 Canada’s regulatory system is a mix of complex, overlapping rules from all levels of government that has created a costly and uncertain environment to run a business.
-Increasing compliance costs and inefficient and unpredictable regulatory processes negatively impact business productivity, innovation and ultimately Canada’s economic growth.
-The Canadian Chamber of Commerce’s new report, Death by 130,000 Cuts: Improving Canada’s Regulatory Competitiveness outlines how the federal regulatory environment is failing Canada’s economy and how elected officials, regulators and businesses can work together to fix it.
+It is time elected officials, regulators and businesses work together to fix it.
+Business productivity, innovation and ultimately Canada’s economic growth depend on it.

 As all levels of government continue to layer on new regulations, businesses must contend with more compliance and reporting requirements instead of focusing on growing their business.